-Whenever I am craving a good dip I always go for the Mediterranean — hummus, tzatziki, and now, baba ganoush.
+Whenever I am craving a good dip I always go for Mediterranean -- hummus, tzatziki, and now, baba ganoush.
 And boy, you will not believe how much flavour is packed into this simple to prepare and healthy dip!

 What is Baba Ganoush?

 Baba ganoush is a creamy eggplant dip.
 Most versions use roasted eggplant but we are grilling ours whole until crispy on the outside and creamy in the middle, and are then mixed with garlic and tahini.
 It’s an absolute explosion of flavor!

 This is not at all like baking or roasting eggplant.
 The vegetable takes on a smokey flavor that is perfect served with pita chips, crudité, or even as an alternative to a spread on sandwiches.
 So much flavor!